sonyaolson/a11y-checklist/README.md

 Additionally, consider that many people do not have regular access to computers and may use their phones as their primary access to your content or service.

-To test, increase the level of zoom to ensure all content can be easily viewed at a larger size.
+To test, increase the zoom level to ensure all content is easily viewed at larger sizes.

 Also see:
 - https://www.w3.org/WAI/WCAG21/Understanding/reflow.html